ligolang/ligo/gitlab-pages/docs/language-basics/tezos-specific.md

 ## Checking Signatures

+Sometimes a contract will want to check that a message has been signed by a particular key.
+For example, a point-of-sale system might want a customer to sign a transaction so it can be processed asynchronously.
+You can do this in LIGO using the `key` and `signature` types.

 > ⚠️ There is no way to *generate* a signed message in LIGO.
 This is because that would require storing a private key on chain, at which point it isn't very private anymore.

 <!--DOCUSAURUS_CODE_TABS-->